HausDAO/daohaus-website/docs/devs/subgraphs.md

 id: subgraphs
 title: Getting Moloch Data
 sidebar_label: Subgraphs
-slug: /devs/subgraphs
+slug: /docs/subgraphs
 ---

 ## What is TheGraph?

-TheGraph is a data protocol that lays on top of other public blockchain indexing data and providing a consumable interface for user applications.
-By indexing Moloch contracts with The Graph any user with access to TheGraph can find data about all compatible DAOs instantly.
+The Graph is an indexing protocol that the incentivzes and coordinates indexing of public blockchain data.
+The Graph provides queryable data using GraphQL for your API to plug into.
+By indexing Moloch contracts with The Graph any user with access to TheGraph can find data on all compatible DAOs instantly.

 ## Subgraphs